google/nerfactor/nerfactor/README.md

 `trainvali.py` and `test.py` are the main scripts with the training/validation/testing loops. `config/` contains the example configuration files, from which the pipeline parses arguments.
-The full NeRFactor model is specified in `models/nerfactor.py`, and the data loader is specified in `datasets/nerf_shape.py`.
+The full NeRFactor model is specified in `models/nerfactor.py`, and the main data loader is specified in `datasets/nerf_shape.py`.

-Each model in this pipeline has its own training/validation visualization, but for all of them, you can visualize the losses with:
+Different model in this pipeline may produce visualization in their own ways, but for all of them, you can visualize the training and validation losses with:
 ```
 tensorboard --logdir="$outroot" --bind_all
 ```
 and find handy links to the visualization webpages under the "TEXT" tab in TensorBoard.
+For testing, the link to the compiled video will be printed at the end of the run.

 ## Training and Validation